okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 Start your integration submission for OIN publication:

-1. Sign in to your [developer-edition Okta org](/login/) as a user with administrative privileges.
+1. Sign in to your [Okta Developer-Edition org](/login/) as a user with administrative privileges.
 1. Go to **Applications** > **Your OIN Integrations** in the Admin Console.
 1. Click **Build new OIN integration**.
 The OIN Wizard appears.
 1. From the **Select your protocol** section, select **<StackSnippet snippet="protocol-fullname" inline/>**.